Big Sur Land Trust

 The trust was founded in 1978 by a small group of local Big Sur residents who were members of the Big Sur Citizens' Advisory Committee.
 Four of the residents visited the San Francisco offices of The Trust for Public Land in 1977 where they learned about land-trust finance and management.
-They decided to form an organization that could promote environmental protection in keeping with the Coast Master Plan and the California Coastal Commission.
+They decided to form an organization that could promote environmental protection in keeping with the Coast Master Plan and the California Coastal Act.
 In February 1978 the community members incorporated The Big Sur Land Trust as a nonprofit California corporation.
 Their original aim was to protect Big Sur's natural beauty "from over development without recourse to government control while recognizing a property owners' right to sell to whomever they wish".
 The trust has partnered with many public and private agencies and organizations to protect land.

-Access to lands owned by the trust are in many instances limited to the approximately 1,200 individuals who pay $50 a year to join the trust.
-The board is composed of wealthy local and regional powerbrokers.
-The trust has been described by some as "elitist".
-It has been criticized for some of its deals that have benefited wealthy individuals and for an instance when a board member who was also a public official did not disclose their apparent conflict of interest to affected parties.
-Some object to the trust buying private land and selling it to public agencies.

 History

-In 1977, a small group of local Big Sur residents were appointed by Monterey County to the Big Sur Citizens' Advisory Committee.
+Before Big Sur Land Trust was incorporated, a small group of local Big Sur residents were appointed in 1977 by Monterey County to the Big Sur Citizens' Advisory Committee.
 They were assisting the county in developing a Coast Master Plan for Big Sur.
 Retired oil company executive Earl Moser, who helped lead an effort to prevent building a refinery at Moss Landing near Monterey, chaired the effort.

 The diverse group shared a common mistrust held by Big Sur residents of added government.
 They knew local groups were already upset by what they viewed as the California state park's lack of responsiveness to local concerns.
 The Coast Master Plan and the laws enforced by the California Coastal Commission published new rules for clean air and water, protecting land and sea, endangered species, disposing of hazardous waste and procedures for evaluating new development along the coast with environmental impact reports.
 A group of Big Sur residents decided to form their own organization that could promote environmental protection reflecting the desires of the people who lived there.

 The Big Sur Land Trust is well-regarded and ranked alongside notable trusts like Washington's San Juan Preservation Trust, Wyoming's Jackson Hole Land Trust, New York's Adirondacks Land Trust, and Maine Coast Heritage Trust.